widelang/draft/README.md

 ## Entity Context

-Entities are constrained to the Scope they exist, you must use them in the same context they are create, or their nested ones.
+Entities are constrained to the Context they exist, you must use them in the same context they are create, or their nested ones.

 ⚠️ The exception being for Constant Entities because they fall through all contexts after usage.